The-Balance-FFXIV/balance-static/content/jobs/melee/dragoon/basic-guide.md

 The arrow at the top is the **front** of the target.
 You get no special bonuses by attacking here, other than lots of bonus deaths for standing in tank busters and cleaves.

-On the left and right, you will find the **sides** of the target.
+On the left and right, you will find the **sides** or **flanks** of the target.
 They account for 90° of the target on either side, but you will generally want to stand near the base of the visible line.

 At the bottom of the image, there’s a gap between the two **sides** of the target.
 This empty space is the **rear**.
 When standing at the base of one **side**, it becomes easy to decipher between the two positions - you either attack the empty space, or the line.